 - To dilute the constituted solution, withdraw the full or partial constituted vial contents from each vial and add it back into the infusion bag in accordance with Table 2 below.
-After dilution, the final infusion concentration of meropenem and vaborbactam will be approximately between 2 mg/mL and 8 mg/mL.

 - Visually inspect the diluted VABOMERE solution for particulate matter and discoloration prior to administration (the color of the VABOMERE infusion solution for administration ranges from colorless to light yellow).
 Discard unused portion after use.

 |VABOMERE Dose (meropenem and vaborbactam)||Number of Vials to Constitute for Further Dilution||Volume to Withdraw from Each Constituted Vial for Further Dilution||Volume of Infusion Bag||Final Infusion Concentration of VABOMERE|

 |4 grams (2 grams-2 grams)||2 vials||Entire contents (approximately 21 mL)||250 mL||16 mg/mL|

 |2 grams (1 gram-1 gram)||1 vial||Entire contents (approximately 21 mL)||125 mL||16 mg/mL|

 |250 mL||8 mg/mL|